inversify/inversify-devtools/README.md

 ### How to use this project?

-> NOTE: this project contains a web applicaiton used to power the browser extansions.
+> NOTE: this project contains a web applicaiton used to power the browser extensions.
 If you are  an InverisfyJS user looking for a browser extension you should visit the extension projects:
 > - [inversify-chrome-devtools](https://github.com/inversify/inversify-chrome-devtools)

 To use this project you must install it using npm: